heig-vd-dai-course/heig-vd-dai-course/21-http-and-curl/COURSE_MATERIAL.md

 numerous features that make it a very powerful protocol.

 Servers typically listen on the TCP port 80 for HTTP and 443 for HTTPS.

+### HTTP versions

+There are several versions of HTTP.
+The most used are HTTP/1.1, HTTP/2 and HTTP/3.

+Each version of HTTP saw the introduction of many features over the years.

+The different versions are:

+- HTTP/0.9 (1989)
+- HTTP/1.0 (1996)
+- HTTP/1.1 (1997)
+- HTTP/2 (2015)
+- HTTP/3 (2022)

+Most features are retro-compatible.
+This means that a client using HTTP/1.1 can communicate with a server using HTTP/2.

+As of today, HTTP/1.1 and HTTP/2 are still the most used versions of HTTP.

+#### HTTP/0.9

+The first version of HTTP was HTTP/0.9 in 1989.
+It was a very simple protocol only meant to transfer HTML documents.

+#### HTTP/1.0

+HTTP/1.0 was released in 1996.
+It introduced many features that are still used today (among others):

+- HTTP headers
+- HTTP status codes
+- HTTP methods
+- Documents other than HTML (images, videos, etc.) are supported

+#### HTTP/1.1

+HTTP/1.1 was released in 1997, an improved and faster version of HTTP/1.0.
+It introduced many features that are still used today (among others):

+- Persistent connections - The connection between the client and the server is kept alive after the response is sent.
+This allows the client to send multiple requests over the same connection.
+Which is more efficient.
+- Additional cache control features
+- Content negotiation - The client can ask for a specific version of a resource (HTML, CSS, etc.)
+- Thanks to the `Host` header, it is possible to host multiple websites on the same server

+#### HTTP/2

+HTTP/2 was released in 2015.
+The biggest change is the use of a binary protocol instead of a text protocol.
+This makes it more efficient.

+As no much new features were introduced, HTTP/2 was quickly adopted by the industry.

+#### HTTP/3

+HTTP/3 is the latest version of HTTP.
+It was released in 2022.
+It is based on the QUIC protocol instead of TCP.
+QUIC is based on the UDP protocol, making it more efficient.

+The main point of HTTP/3 is to make the Web faster and more secure, using a more efficient protocol based on UDP.

 ### HTTP resources